crashoverride777/swifty-music/README.md

 $ pod install
 ```

-You can also download the CocoaPods app for macOS and manage your pods this way.
+You can also download the CocoaPods app for macOS and manage your pods that way.

 https://cocoapods.org/app

 # Set-Up

-- Add the SwiftyMusic.swift file to your project or if you used CocoaPods add the the
+- Add the SwiftyMusic.swift file to your project or if you used CocoaPods add the

 ```swift
 import SwiftyMusic
 ```

-to your .swift file(s).
+statement to your .swift file(s).

 - Add your music tracks to your project